txstate-etc/ldap-async/README.md

   // optional pings to prevent server dropping idle pool connections (default is disabled)
   keepaliveSeconds: 60,
-  // number of seconds to keep an idle connection in the pool (default is 300)
+  // number of seconds to keep an idle connection in the pool (default is 230 because
+  // Active Directory in Azure drops at 240)
-  idleTimeoutSeconds: 300,
+  idleTimeoutSeconds: 230,

   // then your login and password
   bindDN: 'cn=root',